Teun/SnappetChallenge/README.md

  - Considerations/Notes
 	 - Security
 	 - Typescript
+     - API Endpoints

 # 1. Starting the Project

 The app is set up to run from within Visual Studio (developed using Visual Studio 2017 Pro).
 You should pretty much be able to just hit run and it will import the work.json data file into a local instance of the database.
+If for some reason the API port chnages then the url in the index.html would have to be updated as well (search for "baseURL" in the index.html file of the frontend).

 # 2. Project Structure